rails/rails/guides/source/active_record_callbacks.md

 reused by other models.
 Active Record makes it possible to create classes that encapsulate the callback methods, so they can be reused.

-Here's an example where we create a class with an `after_commit` callback to deal with the cleanup of discarded files on the filesystem.
+Here's an example of an `after_commit` callback  class to deal with the cleanup of discarded files on the filesystem.
 This behavior may not be unique to our `PictureFile` model and we may want to share it, so it's a good idea to encapsulate this into a separate class.
 This will make testing that